 Consequently, our attempts to avoid fear and anxiety through safety and avoidance behaviours only serves to magnify and reinforce it to the point where it has reached the level of phobia.
 At this level, our fear and anxiety gets so high when we are faced with the person or situation we have conditioned ourselves to fear and avoid, that we lose all perspective and rational thought.
 We also go to such extreme lengths to persistently avoid this situation, event, person, place or thing, so much so that our fear and anxiety significantly interferes with other areas of our life – e.g., even when we are removed from the person or situation, there is always an undercurrent of fear and lack of personal power/confidence/control.

 Exposure is key in the recovery process.
 Exposure involves experimenting to see if your fears are really true.
 By finding out the truth you can break free from the cycle of fear once and for all.
 You do this by gradually and repeatedly exposing yourself to what you fear in a safe and controlled way.
 During this exposure process, you’ll learn to ride out your anxiety and fear until it inevitably dissolves.
 Through repeated experiences of facing your fear, you’ll begin to realise that the worst isn’t going to happen; your catastrophes/disaster predictions won’t come true.
 With each exposure, you’ll feel more confident and in control and your fear and anxiety will begin to lose its power and eventually dissolve.

-Amanda Morgan is a counsellor practicing in Cambridgeshire and Newmarket (Suffolk).
-She is passionate about supporting adults and young people (16+) to recover from low mood, anxiety and low self-esteem and enjoys writing about these subject areas.
+Amanda Morgan is a counsellor practising in Cambridgeshire, Cambridge and Newmarket (Suffolk).
+She is passionate about supporting adults (18+) to recover from low mood, anxiety and low self-esteem and enjoys writing about these subject areas.